-Ken Marin is Co-Office Leader of the New York office of Chapman and Cutler.
+Ken Marin is Co-Office Leader of Chapman's New York office and a partner in the firm's Asset Securitization Department.
 Ken’s primary focus is on structured finance and securitization and financial and derivative products.
 Ken has extensive experience with asset-backed securities, including credit card receivables, student loans, marketplace lending, single-family rental, residential mortgages, dealer floor plan, auto and equipment leases, esoteric assets including mutual fund fees, tobacco fees, farm subsidies, loans to medical practices, insurance premium finance, and trade receivables; collateralized loan obligations; sale and securitization of distressed assets; credit and equity derivatives; covered bonds; and interest rate swaps.

 Ken's clients include issuers, underwriters, lenders, credit enhancers, investors and derivative providers in both public offerings and private placements of asset-backed securities in the term and commercial paper conduit markets.
 His representations often involve unique assets and novel cash flow, bankruptcy and tax structures.
 Ken frequently represents industry advocacy groups in connection with the Dodd-Frank Act and other current legislative and regulatory initiatives affecting securitization.